BedRockJie/Prompts-Push-Tool/README.md

 - `Prompts: Initialize Repository` – clone or reconfigure the Git source of shared prompts.
 - `Prompts: Pull Latest` – fetch and fast-forward to the newest prompt revisions.
-- `Prompts: Open` – open a prompt file in an editor tab (available from tree view or chat links).
+- `Prompts: Open` – open a prompt file in an editor tab by double-clicking a tree item or invoking the command manually.
 - `Prompts: Copy Content` – place the prompt contents on the clipboard.
+- `Prompts: Sync To Workspace` – copy a prompt into `.vscode/prompts` or `.cursor/prompts` inside the selected workspace folder.
 - `Prompts: Reveal Folder` – show the local prompts folder in the operating system file explorer.

 ## Settings